 For sure.
 Honestly, if you don’t have a high quality jarred tuna (such as Toninno — my favorite) and only have canned tuna, I’d recommend leaving the fish out altogether.

-I don’t say this lightly: this salad is so good and so elegant that I would 100% serve this while entertaining.
+We don’t say this lightly: this marinated white bean salad is so good and so elegant that I would 100% serve this while entertaining.
 And literally it’s made up of pantry staples!
-I know you’re going to love this.
+You’re going to love this.
 Please, please, please give it a try and shout out below what you think!

-If you make this White Bean Salad, let me know by rating and leaving a review below!
+If you make this White Bean Salad with Tuna recipe, let us know by leaving a rating and review below!

 For more simple, yet elegant meals, check out the following recipes: